juliomaqueda/blender-uvcs/README.md

 ### Add-on preferences

-In case you have different installations of PlasticSCM on your local machine, you can configure the specific `cm` client to be used by the add-on.
+In case you have different installations of Unity Version Control on your local machine, you can configure the specific `cm` client to be used by the add-on.

 ## Roadmap